Event Webhooks beta

 Discord notifications

 Discord notifications work the same way as Slack notifications.
-The only difference is that you need to follow the discord documentation on how to setup webhook for your discord server.
+The only difference is that you need to follow our instructions on setting up a Discord integration.

 Projects, tags and environments filtering